[Guest blog post by Judy]

-Fire Blight also exhibits an amber-colored ooze (which is heavy with bacteria) from the bark of the tree.
+Fire Blight may also exhibit an amber-colored ooze (which is heavy with bacteria) from the bark of the tree.
 When the temperature begins to climb between 60°-80°F, it brings the bacteria out of dormancy and creates optimal conditions for spreading the disease.
 Bees, insects, birds, splashing rain, and wind easily spread Fire Blight disease.

-**Because Fire Blight is highly contagious, take care to disinfect tools.
+Because Fire Blight is highly contagious, take care to disinfect pruning tools.
 Sterilize the tools in a household bleach solution (ten parts water to one part bleach).
 Dip clippers between cuts.
 Be sure to wipe clippers dry to prevent corrosion.
 Alternatively, you can use alcohol wipes to clean your clippers between cuts, both protecting your trees and your tools.

-I hope this information gives you a good understanding of Fire Blight and helps to make your fall, winter and spring productive and disease-free!
+I hope this information gives you a good understanding of Fire Blight and helps to make your fall, winter, and spring productive and disease-free!

 Pingback: 8 New Fall Must-Have’s | Growing with Stark Bro's